Philip Ridley

 Books

-Philip Ridley was born in 1964 in the East End of London, where he still lives.
-He studied at St Martin's School of Art, making a controversial public debut in the ICA's 'New Contemporaries' exhibition, and has since achieved critical acclaim as an artist, as a novelist for both adults and children, and as an award-winning screenwriter (The Krays).
-His adult fiction includes the novel CROCODILIA, written in his final year at St Martin’s; IN THE EYES OF FURY, the first novel chosen for the Penguin Originals series; and FLAMINGOES IN ORBIT, a collection of short stories published by Hamish Hamilton (all three of which are to be re-worked and published by Valancourt Books in 2017).
-He also writes plays for stage and radio.
+Philip Ridley was born and brought up in the East End of London.
+He studied Painting at St Martin's School of Art, making a controversial public debut in the ICA's 'New Contemporaries' exhibition.
+He has since achieved critical acclaim both as an artist, and a novelist for both children and adults.
+His adult fiction includes the cult-classic novel, CROCODILIA, written in his final year at St Martin’s; IN THE EYES OF FURY, the first novel chosen for the Penguin Originals series; and FLAMINGOES IN ORBIT, a collection of short stories published by Hamish Hamilton.
+All three of these titles have recently been published by Valancourt Books.

 Children's